department-of-veterans-affairs/va.gov-team/teams/vsa/teams/caregiver/team-charter.md

 - This is our main means of communication with each other.
 Keep as much conversation in public channels as possible, to minimize duplicative and extraneous communication.

 #### GitHub
 - GitHub is the single source of truth.
-All work is documented for tracking and capacity planning.
+All work is documented for tracking and planning.

 #### PTO
 - We will respect time off and understand that mental, physical, and personal health is the top priority for team members